A: A backlink is when a page of another website links to a page on yours.

 Google’s differentiation of dofollow and nofollow links further emphasizes the fact that valuable backlinks rely on quality and relevance, not quantity.

 There are two major takeaways from Google’s evolving behavior toward link building:

-Let’s tackle #2 in particular, because it’s aiming at achieving what’s described in #1:
+Let’s tackle #2 in particular, because it achieves what’s described in #1 simultaneously:

-Google’s Panda update, and subsequent updates to its PageRank and TrustRank algorithms, tell us that “high quality content” is much more than just well-written.
+Google’s Panda update, and subsequent updates to its PageRank, TrustRank and RankBrain algorithms, tell us that “high quality content” is much more than just well-written.

 Content that earns authoritative backlinks adds value to the entities that link to it.
-In today’s era of SEO, it’s important to think about who these entities may be, and why they would link to a piece of content before beginning on a piece.
+In today’s era of SEO, it’s important to think about who these entities are, and why they would link to a piece of content.

-Google’s philosophy on backlinks may be a Democracy, but it is also a Meritocracy.
+Google’s philosophy on backlinks is both democratic and meritocratic.
 It’s much more difficult to earn quality backlinks today than it was in 2011, but a small amount of quality backlinks can have a far larger SEO impact today than ever before.

 If done correctly, content creation is a complex endeavor.
 It can only be successful if it goes hand in hand with a well-defined research process and specific knowledge of how to write for the web.